Romaindujardin/Reinforcement-Learning-Example/README.md

 In the end, at the end of my training (1000000), the best score obtained was 15.
 ### Improvement
-- adding rewards that increment when he eats an apple, the more he eats the more it pays off
+- Adding incremental rewards when the snake eats an apple, making each apple more valuable as the game progresses.
-- Add bigger penalties if the snake hits a wall or eats its own body.
+- Increasing penalties when the snake hits a wall or eats its own body, to discourage reckless movement.